Sharky90/100-days-of-code/r1-log.md

 //Day 7:September 12.
 Thursday//
 Today I've learned about 'approximate solutions' (starting with a guess and increment by some small value for some small epsilon)...
 The exercises are getting harder I must crunch more codes and tackle this course! 💻🤓

+//Day 8:September 13.
+Friday//
+Ok...
+The left problem was the 'AHAa' moment and I was very very happy that I solved it but the right problem I've spent hours...
+It is supposed to be 2 ... or ?!
+Right Exercise:
+s = "azcbobobegghakl"
+word = "bob"
+count = s.count(word)
+for word in s:
+      if word == 'bob':
+         count += 1
+print("Number of times bob occurs is: " + str(count))
+Number of times bob occurs is: 1

+Left Exercise:
+count = 0
+s = "azcbobobegghakl"
+for letter in s:
+        if letter == 'a' or letter == 'e' or letter == 'i' or letter == 'o' or letter == 'u': for s in range(1):
+                        count += 1
+print("Number of vowels: " + str(count))
+Number of vowels: 5
+#100DaysOfCode

 ### R1D2